orsetii/Icarus/Veil/Veil/Veil/README.md

-﻿# Veil - Van Mangement System
+﻿# Veil - Van Management System

 This is the repository containg the code for the VMS of Icarus.